Cloud Computing

 You can change wpdb and wp_user to anything that might suit you better above.

 You will want to tune your MariaDB/MySQL installation.
 Start with navigating to /etc/mysql to get familiar with the configuration structure.
-If there's interest, I can do a separate guide on database tuning.
+If interested, I can do a separate guide on database tuning.
 However, for a single WordPress site, it's ready to go.

 We'll come back to the database after completing the Nginx setup.